cornell-dti/trends-autograder/README.md

 6. Run `make`.
 If all goes well, Trends-Autograder will produce `cms.csv` in root.

-    - If the system had trouble automatically grading any student, it will produce an "ERROR" in the `cms.csv` file next to their name.
+    - If the system had trouble automatically grading any student, it will simply skip over that student.
 You will need to manually grade these students.

     - If the system hangs after printing `Done!`, it's safe to hit Ctrl+C to kill the process.